Validate my next move → Career Quiz

 A useful plan starts with a simpler question: what would make the next two weeks more informative?
 That framing lowers pressure and makes action easier to finish.

 - Reduce five options to two role families.
-This is where better signal comes from: shorter cycles, clearer evidence, and fewer vague assumptions.
+Fewer options means better comparison and less emotional noise.

 How to test direction before overcommitting